DART · Digital assets reporting

 Digital-asset firms are being brought inside the regulatory perimeter faster than their internal tooling can follow.

-Most crypto-asset service providers have no existing reporting infrastructure to build on.
+Many crypto-asset service providers have no existing reporting infrastructure to build on.
 Unlike established financial firms, there is no legacy regulatory stack to extend — the requirement arrives before the machinery to meet it.

 DART is the alternative: a maintained reporting layer that absorbs the change on your behalf, so keeping the framework current is our responsibility, not yours.